Teleport uses the YAML file format for configuration. A full configuration

 write_target_value: float

-# set if you want to override the defaults.
+# you want to override the defaults.

 ciphers: